xioton-spec/tamara/README.md

 ---

-Tamara is a voice assisstant that will help you with most of your common daily activites.
+Tamara is a voice assistant that will help you with most of your common daily activities.
 Later versions of Tamara will include machine learning, neural network and deep learning.

 ## Installation